soniclavier/bigdata-notebook/README.md

-# hadoop repository
+# Hadoop and ML repository

-A repository to hold all my public hadoop related works.
+A repository to hold all my Hadoop and Machine Learning related codes.

 Visit my blog at : www.vishnuviswanath.com